pivotal-cf/docs-pks/cli/index.hbs.md

 ---
 title: TKGI CLI Reference
-owner: TKGI

 ---

 {{{{raw}}}} <!--  NOTE: This page is automatically generated from the PKS CLI source.
 Do not manually edit this file.  --> {{{{/raw}}}}

-This topic lists VMware Tanzu Kubernetes Grid Integrated Edition Command Line Interface (TKGI CLI) commands, used to interact with the TKGI API.
+This topic lists {{  vars.product_full }} Command Line Interface (TKGI CLI) commands, used to interact with the TKGI API.

 ## <a id="overview"></a>Overview

-The TKGI CLI is a command-line tool to manage Tanzu Kubernetes Grid Integrated Edition provisioned Kubernetes clusters.
+The TKGI CLI is a command-line tool to manage {{  vars.product }} provisioned Kubernetes clusters.
 Use the TKGI CLI to create, manage, and delete Kubernetes clusters.

 To install the TKGI CLI, see [Installing the TKGI CLI](../installing-cli.html).

 To deploy workloads to a Kubernetes cluster, use [kubectl](../installing-kubectl-cli.html), the Kubernetes CLI.

 The `TKGI CLI` was previously named the `PKS CLI`, and both CLIs accept the same commands and arguments.

-This version of Tanzu Kubernetes Grid Integrated Edition is compatible with both the TKGI and the PKS CLIs.
+This version of {{  vars.product }} is compatible with both the TKGI and the PKS CLIs.
 Enterprise PKS v1.7 and earlier versions are compatible with only the `PKS CLI`.

 If you are using the `PKS CLI`:

 * When using the reference below, substitute `pks` where the commands below use `tkgi`.
 * Consider revising your command line scripts to use the `tkgi` CLI:
     * New commands have been added to the `tkgi` CLI.
     * The `pks` CLI might eventually be deprecated.

 ## <a id="cli-commands"></a>TKGI CLI Commands